getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 # Solutions
 There are three different approaches for updating how events group into issues.
 The first approach is for merging historical issues already created.
 We'll call this **Merging Similar Issues**.
 The second is for setting rules, so that the next incoming issues will get grouped together.
 We'll call this **Server-side Fingerprinting**.
 The third is **SDK-side Fingerprinting**.
 The difference between SDK-side and Server-side is the data elements on the exception and stack traces which you can use for matching issues.

-In **Merging Similar Issues** we'll see how historical issues can be merged together.
+In **Merging Similar Issues**, we'll see how historical issues can be merged together.
 No settings or configuration are required to do this.

 In **Server-side Fingerprinting** we'll see how to set rules for new incoming issues of our choice to get grouped together by.
 This will not affect historical issues.